dragosrotaru/scrapeGPT/README.md

 ### Structural and Testability

--   enable multiple projects at once
--   add artifacts
+-   add metrics aggregation methods and produce metrics in the standard format
 -   refactor usage of puppeteer to use single browser instance
--   add metrics aggregation methods and produce metrics in the standard format
 -   create helper function to add urls to params
 -   generate synthetic test data using gpt
 -   implement use of experiments

--   add parsing of params.json in all the methods and use values
 -   refactor stage interfaces to be Exact/Partial return type and infer deps

 ## Next levels